Akash-1305/VideoContentAnalyzer/README.md

 1.  **Open the application** in your web browser at `http://localhost:3000`.
 2. In the "Analyze Video" section, click **"Choose Video File"** and select a video from your computer.
-3. Click the **"🚀 Analyze Video"** button.
+3. Click the **"Analyze Video"** button.
 The application will upload the video, and the backend will start processing it.
 This may take some time depending on the video's length.
 4. Once the processing is complete, a summary and a full transcript will appear on the left side of the screen.
 5. On the right side, you can now **ask questions** about the video in the chat interface.
 The AI will use the generated summary and transcript to provide its answers.